Git Cherry Pick

 Picking a commit from one branch and applying it to another is known as cherry picking.

-How do I Use the Cherry Pick Command in Git?
+How You Can Use the Cherry Pick Command in Git?

 It's one of the simple git commands to use.